cambridge-cares/TheWorldAvatar/core/downsampling/README.md

 ```
 `ts` is the raw timeseries data that will be downsampled.

-`resolution` is the time interval in number of seconds that will be downsampled. `resolution` is in Long data type.
+`resolution` is the time interval in seconds that will be downsampled. `resolution` is in Long data type.

 `type` is the type of [downsampling method](#Downsampling-Type).
 Input the number according to the designated number assigned to each type.